The Smallest Objective

 Genre: Narrative non-fiction

 Sharon shared an excerpt from this memoir with the audience at Toronto’s Draft Reading Series.

 Confronted with her mother’s memory loss, a daughter undertakes a search for buried treasure in her now-vacant family home, aided by a team of archeologists.
-This first-person narrative produces unsettling discoveries about several Montreal personalities as revealed by the objects that survive them—a microscope and lantern slides, a worn recipe book, the obituary of a renowned black sheep in the family.
+This first-person narrative produces unsettling discoveries about several Montreal personalities as revealed by the objects that survive them—a microscope and lantern slides, a worn recipe book, the obituary of a notorious ne’er-do-well in the family.
 In the end, the excavation of the narrator’s childhood home yields both less and more than she ever imagined.

 In the excerpt below, the narrator stands by as the team of archeologists employs ground penetrating radar (GPR) to search for objects beneath the floor boards of her family home.
-The GPR consists of a scanner guided along a search area overlaid with a grid, along with a monitor exhibiting the corresponding images.
+The GPR consists of a scanner guided along a search area overlaid with a grid, together with a monitor exhibiting the corresponding images.